Najib Razak controversies: Murder of Altantuya

 Mongolian model Altantuya Shaariibuu disappeared outside formerly a close associate of Najib, Abdul Razak Baginda's house on October 19, 2006, and was never seen again.
 Three weeks later, her remains were found in a forest in Selangor.
 In 2008, Abdul Razak was acquitted of abetment in the murder of Altantuyaa by the High Court, while Chief Inspector Azilah Hadri and Corporal Sirul Azhar Umar were found guilty in 2015 and sentenced to death.

 In 2007, a Mongolian witness caused a stir in court when she revealed that Altantuya had been photographed having a meal with a Malaysian government official named 'Najib'.
-Detective P. Balasubramaniam also linking then Najib to Altantuya in a statutory declaration (SD) on July 3, 2008.
+Detective P. Balasubramaniam also linking then Najib to Altantuya in a statutory declaration on July 3, 2008.
 Najib has repeatedly denied knowing Altantuya or that he had any part in her death.

-On 16 December 2019, former police special action unit (UTK) personnel Azilah Hadri claimed he had acted on Najib's orders in a statutory declaration (SD).
+On 16 December 2019, former police special action unit (UTK) personnel Azilah Hadri claimed he had acted on Najib's orders in a statutory declaration.
 Najib claimed the development to be a conspiracy aimed at putting him behind bars immediately as the offence of murder does not qualify bail.
-On 23 December, Inspector-General of Police Abdul Hamid Bador said police may summon Najib for questioning over the murder.
+On 23 December 2019, Inspector-General of Police Abdul Hamid Bador said police were considering summoning Najib for questioning over the murder.